OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 The Dockerfile takes the `octopusdeploy/octo` as its base, and then adds `bash` to the image.
 It then copies the contents of the `pipe` folder and grants permissions for all users to execute the `.sh` files present.
 Lastly, it sets the `ENTRYPOINT` for the container to the [pipe.sh](#complete-pipe-script) file we created earlier.

-### Create the Pipe's own pipeline
+### Create the Pipe’s own pipeline

-When you've completed your Pipe, you could deploy your Docker image manually to Docker Hub.
-However, it's also possible to get Bitbucket Pipelines to do the heavy lifting for you automatically when you push changes to your Bitbucket repository with your own `bitbucket-pipelines.yml` file.
+When you’ve completed your Pipe, you could deploy your Docker image manually to Docker Hub.
+However, it’s also possible to get Bitbucket Pipelines to do the heavy lifting for you automatically when you push changes to your Bitbucket repository with your own `bitbucket-pipelines.yml` file.

 For the `pack` Pipe, in the auto-generated file, I only modified the push step: